Denver7 Traffic

 There were no other vehicles or people involved, according to Gaskill, and no additional injuries.

-The keys of the stolen APD vehicle were not in the ignition, but Gaskill said the anti-theft device in agency patrol cars was not activated.
+The keys of the stolen APD vehicle were not in the ignition, but Gaskill said that an anti-theft device installed in Aurora patrol cars did not activate at the time of the incident.

-"It's a process that we have to initiate, and for whatever reason that didn't happen, which is what we'll look into.
-It could be a variety of reasons why it didn't engage," Gaskill said during Tuesday morning's press briefing.
+"It's a process that we have to initiate, and for whatever reason, that didn't happen, which is what we'll look into.
+It could be a variety of reasons why it didn't engage," Gaskill said.

 Crash involving Aurora PD, burglary suspect closes WB Alameda, Airport Blvd.